numat/midas/README.md

 print(gas_detector.get())
 ```

-If the detector is operating at that IP address, this should return an output
+If the detector is operating at that IP address, this should output a
-a dictionary of the form:
+dictionary of the form:

 ```python
 {